EvenTorset/fxr/README.md

 // Its ID is 402030.
 const fxr = new FXR(402030)

-fxr.rootContainer.containers.push(
+fxr.rootNode.nodes.push(
-  // BasicContainer and BasicEffect are classes that significantly simplifies
+  // BasicNode and BasicEffect are classes that significantly simplifies
   // the structure of the FXR format.
 They have default actions for everything,
-  // meaning you only need to replace what you care about for your FXR new BasicContainer([
+  // meaning you only need to replace what you care about for your FXR new BasicNode([
-    // Container effects
+    // Node effects
     new BasicEffect([
       // Effect actions